 The BEAR technology was pioneered by Martha Murray, M.D., at Boston Children’s Hospital Department of Orthopaedic Surgery before establishing Miach Orthopaedics as a privately held company located in the Boston area.

-Martha holds an M.B.A. from Northeastern University, an M.S. in biology from Michigan State University and a B.S. in biology from the University of New Hampshire.
+Shadan holds a master of business administration from Northeastern University, master of science in biology from Michigan State University, and bachelor of science in biology from the University of New Hampshire.

 Dr. Murray pioneered the BEAR implant with initial research funding provided by the NFL Players Association, Boston Children’s Hospital and the National Institutes of Health.